In this Guide

 On MAX mode, you’ll only get about 6 minutes of cleaning time.
 Most previous buyers said they rarely needed the higher power setting, but that’s still a pretty short amount of time.

 It’s pretty expensive.
-While this V6 is the cheapest Dyson stick vacuum, it costs a fair amount more than cordless stick models from some other brands.
+While this V8 is the cheapest Dyson stick vacuum, it costs a fair amount more than cordless stick models from some other brands.
 However, the Dyson is more powerful, and has better reliability.

 Which Cordless Vac is Best for You?

 It’s very light, versatile, and surprisingly powerful thanks to its cyclonic suction.
-It’s ideal for cleaning out the car, and doing quick spot cleaning without grabbing a large vacuum.
+It’s ideal for cleaning out the car, and doing quick spot cleaning without grabbing a large one.
 However, you won’t be able to clean whole floors with it.

 It’s versatile enough to handle all flooring types, and has the dust capacity to get through a small house or apartment.
 The one downside is that floors are the only surface it’ll clean.

-It has the Shark’s ability with carpets and hardwoods, and breaks down into a handheld vacuum that’s as maneuverable and versatile as the Black & Decker.
+It has the Shark’s ability with carpets and hardwoods, and breaks down into a handheld model that’s as maneuverable and versatile as the Black & Decker.
 The one downside is that it’s as expensive as buying the other two together.

 How to Choose the Right Cordless Vacuum for You